November 2003 - Attitude is Everything

 Cynics comprise about 5% of the world and U.S. population.

-The Realist sees things as they are ó they see what is real, as opposed to the Idealist who sees "what should be" or the Spiritualist who sees "what could be."
+The Realist sees things as they are ó they see what is real, as opposed to the Idealist who sees "what should be" or the Visionary who sees "what could be."